junwatu/clothes-recommendation/blog/README.md

 ## **Node.js Backend**

 This app use Node.js as the backend server.
+It serve user interface files and process the recommendation for the selected product.

 ## **Data Management with GridDB**